dss-hmi/suicide-prevention-2019/README.md

 # Analytic Products

+- [`./analysis/tallahassee/age12_18/`][tallahassee] - Gender and race differences in suicides among adolescent Floridians (12 to 18 year of age) in the period between 2004 and 2017.

 - [`./analysis/gls-activity/gls-activity-2-coverage.html`][gls_coverage] - Summary tables and graphs describing the delivery of GLS programming in the state of Florida for 2014-2018.

 - [`./analysis/counts-and-rates/counts-and-rates.html`][counts_and_rates] - shows how population size, death counts, and suicide rates vary across counties.
 Addresses the issues of measurement.